IS-PROJECT-2026/sokoni-storefront-169276/README.md

 # Sokoni Storefront

-A small online shop you can browse, add things to a cart, and check out from.
-Sokoni is Swahili for "at the market".
-It sells audio, computing, wearables, power and home gear.
+A small online shop you can browse, add things to a cart, and check out from.It sells audio, computing, wearables, power and home gear.

 **Live site:** https://is-project-2026.github.io/sokoni-storefront-169276/